Quikreads/quikreads/README.md

 # Quikreads

-Quikreads is an online book website that is hoping to partner with publishing compaanies to create access to books everywhere.
+Quikreads is an online book website that is hoping to partner with publishing companies to create access to books everywhere.